ValentijnCamielCloo/CoreKnapenGit/README.md

    - Visualization of loaded point clouds with `pcd.visualize()`.
    - Correction of colors to ensure consistency using `pcd.colorize()`.

+Note: This code should be run individually with a RealSense device connected

-### 3. **Data Modeling**
+### 3. **Data Modeling** Dit gaat allemaal over Functions.py dit staat in pointcloud processing
    In this task, the point cloud data is processed, transformed, and modeled to create a unified representation of the scanned environment.
 This includes applying geometric transformations, removing unwanted elements, and downsampling the data for more efficient processing.
+The visual output is used to check the alignment, registration, and quality of the processed data.
+Additionally, the results are written to CSV files for further analysis and reporting.
       **Functions/Steps:**
+#### 3.1  Pointcloud processing
    - **Translation & Orientation:** Aligning the point cloud with a reference model using `pcd.translate_orientate()`.
    - **Ground Removal:** Filtering out unwanted points (e.g., ground) based on color thresholds using `pcd.filter_colors()`.
    - **Registration:** Merging multiple scans to create a single unified point cloud using `pcd.registration()`.
    - **Downsampling:** Reducing the number of points using voxel downsampling (`pcd.voxel_downsample()`).
    - **Clustering:** Grouping similar points together using K-means clustering (`pcd.cluster_kmeans_normals()`), removing outliers, and preparing for the final model.

-### 4. **Result Visualization**
-   Once the data has been processed and cleaned, this task focuses on visualizing the results and comparing them to reference meshes.
-The visual output is used to check the alignment, registration, and quality of the processed data.
-Additionally, the results are written to CSV files for further analysis and reporting.

-   **Functions/Steps:**
-   - Visualizing each step of the process (e.g., translation, registration, clustering).
+#### 3.2 Comparing calculated results
    - Comparing the processed point cloud to a reference mesh using `ComparePCDMesh()`.
    - Writing final results to CSV files for documentation and analysis using `compare.write_results()`.

+### 4. **Result Visualization** Hier komt mark zijn zooi met dashboard
+   Once the data has been processed and cleaned, this task focuses on visualizing the results with graphs.

+Note: This could should be run indivudally due to limitations with importing csv files
 ---

 ## Installation